ibm-cloud-docs/dl/cli-change-log.md

 {: release-note}

 BGP Message Digest 5 authentication support
-:    Added the **--file** option to create a Direct Link gateway with MD5 authentication key.
+:    Added the **--file** option to create a direct link with MD5 authentication key.
 See the [template](/apidocs/direct_link#create-gateway) to provide the MD5 authentication key.